Treatment Options for Tribes and Pueblos Across New Mexico

 Effective Drug Rehab for Tribes In New Mexico

-Drug rehab programs for Native American tribes have the same essential components as other rehab programs, but the underlying issues faced by many Native Americans make them unique.
+Native American drug and alcohol treatment centers have the same essential components as other rehab programs, but the underlying issues faced by many Native Americans make them unique.

 The economic and social hardships that plague native populations can make it difficult for many to obtain treatment.
 Additionally, cultural identity plays a significant role in determining how drug rehabilitation can be effective on a behavioral level.
 It is advised that for treatment to be effective, individual assessments for clients with a cultural adviser are needed.